lucendio/lecture-devops-infos/glossary.md

 __workload__: any kind of program, non-native of it surrounding context, but executed within it; referred to, e.g, the
     context of *Kubernetes*

+[__automation__](https://en.wikipedia.org/wiki/Automation): reduce human effort/interaction/involvement in a rather
+    complex procedure to an absolute minimum.
+Such procedure can be triggered in various ways, e.g. certain change in sensor metrics, specific output of another automated procedure, or even manually by a human.
+The idea of automation does not imply any specific way of how a procedure is being triggered nor does it make any assumption about where its being executed.

 __Automation tool/system__ [CI/CD]: helps to facility & automate certain steps in a *SDLC*, e.g. build, test, or deploy.
     It runs as a service that is usually accessing but also accessed by other component within an infrastructure setup.